'Pogba is not my property & for sure not Solskjaer's' – Raiola slams Man Utd boss in Instagram rant | Goal.com

 Paul Pogba's agent, Mino Raiola, has hit back at Ole Gunnar Solskjaer over the Manchester United manager's claims that the midfielder belongs to the club.

-Raiola took to Instagram to take a dig back at Solskjaer, reminding him that the France star is his own man.
+And Raiola took to Instagram to take a dig back at Solskjaer on Monday evening, reminding him that the France star is his own man.

 "Paul is not mine and for sure not Solskjaer’s property, Paul is Paul Pogba’s," Raiola wrote.